There continues to be some, well, not just curiosity, some confusion as well about Ted Cruz and his decision to sign up for Obamacare.

 They voted on it without reading it.

-And then when it comes into implementation phase, they started bellyaching, a bunch of them on the Democrat side especially, about how much it was going to cost when they thought they were going to be exempt.
+And then when it comes into implementation phase, they started bellyaching a bunch of them on the Democrat side especially about how much it was going to cost when they thought they were going to be exempt.

-But the media didn't focus on the members of Congress so much bitching.
+But the media didn't focus on the members of Congress so much, bitching.

 They focused on the staffers because they have more sympathy for the staffers and they don't make as much money.

-So Obama moved in via the Office of Personal Management, and everybody on Capitol Hill ended up having their insurance premiums and their costs, all of it subsidized, not everybody, but up to 75%.
+So Obama moved in via the Office of Personnel Management and everybody on Capitol Hill ended up having their insurance premiums and their costs, all of it subsidized.

 And that's the true story of that.

-Now, when we get back for the break here at the top of the hour, I need to give you a further explanation, a little bit more detail on these Democrat senators, every damn one of them up for reelection in 2016.
+Now, when we get back for the break here at the top of the hour, I need to give you a further explanation, a little bit more detail on these Democrat senators, every damn one of them up for re-election in 2016, begging for another Obamacare delay, what that's about and why, what it means.